iwawiwi/imperial-baseline/README.md

 ### How to test

-You need to specify *`<ANNONATION-DIRECTORY>`* if you use a model with utilising word boundaries indicators.
+You need to specify *`<ANNOTATION-DIRECTORY>`* if you use a model with utilising word boundaries indicators.

 1. Evaluate the visual-only performance (lipreading).